-- 7. In the USB Device list, select the USB drive. - 8.
-Click the Browse button and select the folder. - 9.
-In the Share Name field, type the name of the share. - In the Read Access list and the Write Access list, select the settings that you want.
+- In the USB Device list, select the USB drive. - 8.
+Click the Browse button and in the Folder field, select the folder. - 9.
+In the Share Name field, type the name of the share. - 10.
+In the Read Access list and the Write Access list, select the settings that you want.